noahtrexler/artificial-market-simulation/README.md

 # artificial-market-simulation
+I created this project for my AP Computer Science in high school, 2018.

 This is a program designed to allow the user to observe and detect profitable changes in the stock market based on a basic algorithm.

 Algorithm: